jeremyrdavis/jeremyrdavis.github.io/_posts/2023-06-10-quarkus_dev_mode_docker_error.md

 ####  Quarkus Dev Mode Couldn't Find Docker

+All of a sudden Quarkus can't find Docker or Podman.
 I created a project with Quarkus 3.1.0.Final, which had just dropped, fired up dev mode and got a stack trace (see below.)

 I didn't find much searching for the error so I checked Docker Desktop's Settings.
 In Settings -> Advanced there is a checkbox to enable the creation of /var/run/docker.sock so that other apps can connect.
 The box was checked, but
 "ls -a /var/run | grep docker" didn't show a docker.sock.
 Turning off the permission, restarting, turning it back on, and restarting fixed it.